 The business of multivitamins generates about $30 billion in revenue each year.
 There are over 90,000 products that fall into the category of multivitamins.
 And about 70 percent of adults in the United States take at least one multivitamin a day.
 These numbers are impressive.

 For many of us, the habit of taking a daily multivitamin began in childhood.
 The practice of adding a multivitamin to our daily rituals is as natural as brushing our teeth.
 Where does this come from and why do we need vitamins?

-Even if you eat a healthy diet and get plenty of exercise, it is still possible to come up short on the levels of vitamins and minerals necessary to maintain your health.
+Even if you eat a healthy diet and get plenty of exercises, it is still possible to come up short on the levels of vitamins and minerals necessary to maintain your health.
 The purpose of multivitamins is to make up for this imbalance.
 It is often difficult to get everything you need simply by eating right.

 What is a Multivitamin?

 A multivitamin is really any dietary supplement that contains more than just one vitamin and mineral.
 The Food and Drug Administration (FDA) does not regulate multivitamins, but the general rule is that a multivitamin contains three or more dietary supplements that are below the upper-level daily limit and do not pose a health risk.